abigailbarnes/AppDevWebsite/README.md

-# Final Project for Application Development
+# Website to Bookmark Your Favorite Art Capstone Project

-Purpose: Capstone project for class designed to teach full-stack application development for Booth Graduate School Students Project Information: Designed and built Proof of Concept website from scratch using HTML, CSS, and Ruby on Rails in GitPod workspace.
+Application Developement (2021): capstone project for class designed to teach full-stack application development for Booth Graduate School Students.
+Designed and built Proof of Concept website from scratch using HTML, CSS, and Ruby on Rails in GitPod workspace.
 Website deployed using Heroku.
 Implimented ability for user to securely create a profile, bookmark art, and view art information.

 # Base Rails